krystalcode/feature-toggle/README.md

 use KrystalCode\FeatureToggle\Toggle;

 $toggle = Toggle::get('yaml');
-if ($toggle('absolute/path/to/config.yml', $yourCurrentEnvironment)) {
+if ($toggle('absolute/path/to/config.yml', 'awesomefeature/'.$yourCurrentEnvironment)) {
     // Code to be executed when the feature is enabled.
 }
 ```

 where the variable $yourCurrentEnvironment should have a value of "dev", "stage" or "prod".
+On runtime, the code will be executed in the development and staging environments but not in the production environment.

 The configuration variables may also have other values apart from true or false.
 Say you would like to enable a feature only when the blue theme is in use: